lever/derby-tutorial/README.md

 Check out the source code in `src/components/hello-world`. `index.js` defines our controller, and `index.html` defines our template.

 ### Racer basics

+Now you are ready to read and manipulate some data!

 [Racer](https://derbyjs.com/docs/derby-0.10/models) is used within Derby to provide an interface to our underlying data.
 Underneath, Racer provides realtime syncing and events - which keeps our data in sync and our app reactive.